believemanasseh/webo/README.md

 # Webo client

-This is a web-based decentralised social networking app with real-time messaging and voice/video calls.
+This is the frontend of a web-based decentralised social networking app with real-time messaging and voice/video calls.
 Webo incentivises creators to monetise their ideas.

 ## Features